 02 of 13

-Understanding the Names of Parts for a Dollhouse or Miniature Window.
+The Names of Parts for a Dollhouse or Miniature Window

-When you are building windows, it helps to know the names of the window parts so you understand what wood you need and where it is placed in the window.
-There are basically four types of opening window, and only three are used much in dolls houses.
+When you are building windows, it helps to know the names of the window parts, so you understand what wood you need and where it is placed in the window.
+There are four types of opening windows, and only three are used regularly in dollhouses.
 The main window types are:

-- Opening Sliding Sash Windows - Sliding sash windows use a double U-channel track on the sides or jambs of the window surround.
-The windows are in two parts and one slides up and down in one channel, while the other slides in the second channel.
+- Opening Sliding Sash Windows: Sliding sash windows use a double U-channel track on the sides or jambs of the window surround.
+The windows are in two parts; one slides up and down in one channel, while the other slides in the second channel.
 Sash windows can be plain or have muntins in various patterns.

-- Opening Casement Windows - casement windows open outwards, instead of sliding up and down like sash windows.
-You can make casement windows that open inwards, but it interferes with the display on the inside of the dolls house.
+- Opening Casement Windows: Casement windows open outward, instead of sliding up and down like sash windows.
+You can make casement windows that open inward, but it interferes with the display on the inside of the dollhouse.

-- Opening Awning Windows - Awning windows are casement windows which are hinged only on the top instead of the sides.
+- Opening Awning Windows: Awning windows are casement windows that are hinged only on the top instead of the sides.
 These are often found in basements.

-- Sliding Windows - These are rarely seen in dolls houses, but you can make sliding windows with the same double channel material used for sash windows, or by custom cutting slots in wood with a router.
+- Sliding Windows: These are rarely seen in dollhouses, but you can make sliding windows with the same double channel material used for sash windows or by custom cutting slots in wood with a router.